Instrumentation

 Research Facilities and Instrumentation

-The Department is located in Science Hall (SH), the Baker Chemistry Research Building (CRB) and the new Chemistry and Physics Building (CPB).
+The Department is located in Science Hall (SH), the Baker Chemistry Research Building (CRB), the Chemistry and Physics Building (CPB), and the Science, Engineering, and Innovative Research Building.
 We are well equipped to perform top-level research in all traditional and interdisciplinary chemistry-based fields.

 The major equipment available includes: